influxdata/docs-v2/content/influxdb/cloud-iox/get-started/_index.md

 - Stock prices

-This multi-part tutorial walks you through writing time series data to InfluxDB {{< current-version >}}, querying that data, and then visualizing the data.
+This multi-part tutorial walks you through writing time series data to InfluxDB {{< current-version >}}, querying, and then visualizing that data.

 ## Key concepts before you get started